 Since general equilibrium theory viewed all forms of aggregation as suspect, overlooking … concerns about capital aggregation seemed to be one of the ordinary compromises that applied work demands (6281–9).

 Robinson never got to criticise the general equilibrium models that were meant to avoid her conceptual puzzles.
-For one thing, she lacked the mathematical training required to make a critique that economists would take seriously.
 But the whole of Economic Philosophy is an implicit preemptive critique of the move she knew mainstream economists would make.